Annual Report

 • Bobby Anderson, former RCASA director and former CASA volunteer

-• Robert Rycroft, Professor of Economics at the University of Mary Washington
+• Robert Rycroft, retired Professor of Economics at the University of Mary Washington

 • Jacinta Topps, pediatrician at Fall Hill Pediatrics